Top Guide to Lake Bunyonyi Uganda: All you need to know

 Mobile: +256 776 280344

 Located on Kyahugye Island, this island is home to a variety of Ugandan wildlife.
 They do not originate on this island.
 The owner had them brought to the island for the guests.
-So, you can enjoy zebras, impalas, and of course the multitude of birds that call this area home.
+So, you can enjoy a variety of wild animals including zebras, impalas, and of course, many different bird species that call this area home.

 You can see impala, zebras, waterbucks and birds at Lake Bunyonyi